 - How much room do you need?
 If you, like us, feel cramped even in a 32’ RV, a fifth wheel or class A is probably for you.
 Otherwise, go as small as you can!
 Having a big rig makes traveling a headache and limits where you can stay, as many RV parks have a 32’ limit on the size of their camping spaces.

-An Overview of Our Expenses When Living in an RV
+Total Monthly Expenses of Living in an RV

 There are a lot of costs involved with living in an RV that most people wouldn’t think of or expect, such as RV repairs or maintenance.